askST: How powerful is an MC and how should doctors respond to those who may be faking an illness?

 2. Under what conditions do I need an MC?

-MCs are issued for a specified period that the doctor deems a worker medically unfit to perform duties at work, or a student to attend school or sit for an examination, due to illness or injury.
+MCs are issued for a specified period that the doctor deems a worker medically unfit to perform duties at work, or a student to attend school or sit an examination, due to illness or injury.

 In the past, some companies rewarded employees who did not take sick leave, and people would push themselves to work despite being genuinely sick.
 This has all changed with the Covid-19 pandemic.